facebookresearch/esm/README.md

 <details><summary>What's New</summary>

+- August 2021: Added flexibility to tokenizer to allow for spaces and special tokens (like <mask>) in sequence.
 - July 2021: New pre-trained model ESM-1v released, trained on UniRef90 (see [Meier et al. 2021](https://www.biorxiv.org/content/10.1101/2021.07.09.450648v1)).
 - July 2021: New MSA Transformer released, with a minor fix in the row positional embeddings (`ESM-MSA-1b`).
 - Feb 2021: MSA Transformer added (see [Rao et al. 2021](https://www.biorxiv.org/content/10.1101/2021.02.12.430858v1)).
 Example usage in [notebook](#notebooks).